autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 - There is no need to take a topic message, which a main logic does not consume, from a subscription
 - There is no mandatory thread waking for the callback function, which leads to multi-threaded programming, data races and exclusive locking

-## Methods to handle topic message data
+## Manners to handle topic message data

 This section introduces four manners including the recommended ones.

 ### 1. Obtain data by calling `Subscription->take()`

-To use the enhanced method using `Subscription->take()`, you need to do two things below basically.
+To use the recommended manner using `Subscription->take()`, you need to do two things below basically.

 1. Prevent calling a callback function when a topic message is received
 2. Call `take()` method of Subscription object when a topic message is needed